antoniafeistel/BigData/README.md

 #### 7. Generate synthetic credit card transaction data stream for online fraud detection

 Im env wird nun die Variable GEN_MODE = "stream" gesetzt.
 Schließlich wird wieder [generate_transactions.py](https://github.com/antoniafeistel/BigData/blob/main/scripts/generate_transactions.py) ausgeführt und die Kreditkartentransaktionen können ausgewertet werden.

+## Questions & Answers

+### Data / Use Case

+- Why is your problem a "big data problem"?
+Volume: yes, Menge der Daten (Many transaction data all over the world created every second) Velocity: Realtime Processing required Varierty: Receive data from different sources --> different data formats and data quality

+- Why can’t you solve it traditional storage/analytics/database technologies? traditional databasemanagemnt systems are not designed for streaming data evaluation --> no real time detection batch processing is too slow

+- Where does your prototype take shortcuts, what would have to be considered in real scenarios?
+Encoding of data (hash function) -> possible collision between different values
+ML-Model: is just trained once + no hyperparameter optimization Prototype is supporting just one schema of data generation producer-component is just a simulation of a real world event-source-component

+### Scaling
+- What happens when the amount of data increases in the orders of magnitude (1x/10x/100x... or 2x/4x/8x/16x/...)?
+Performance will decrease --> Delay between generation of single row and fraud detection of the corresponding transaction To ensure "real-time-processing", it is necessary to increase hardware ressource ( kafka instances, consumer clients)

+- What happens if request or query intake increases ore latency conditions decrease in magnitude?
+Same problem as described above.
+Processing will create delay between creation and detection --> Problem of not being real time.
+Fraud detection may be too late.

+- How does the "data" run through the system?
+Which paths are IO-bound/Memory-bound/CPU- bound?
+See Architecture for data flow.
+IO Bound: Reading of incoming transactions by procducer component, Receiving data from Kafka

+- Which paths are easy/more difficult to scale?
+How is scaling, how are data/requests/queries partitioned?
+What happens when data or queries skew and bias
+- Is your system real-time capable?
+Are there any setup/bootstrapping etc. costs?
+- How would you dimension a real system or setup given realistic data or query sets?

+### Fault tolerance
+- How does the system behave under Node/CPU/Memory/Hardware/... errors and failures?
+- What happens during network interruptions and partitioning?
+- How do error handling mechanisms affect efficiency/scale/latency/throughput/... etc.?
+Are there any worst/best case considerations?

+### Implementation
+- Which system/software/Spark/HDFS components contribute to the execution and how?
+- How and with which components (executors, workers, HDFS-nodes/storage-nodes), etc., are the data analyses/queries/queries mapped to the hardware resources (CPU/memory/disk/network)?